-- Excluding the investment fund category for all ICPMs who use independent, external service providers for the functions of custodian and fund accountant; or - ii) Amending that section to read: "1% of investment fund assets under management, as ... records, plus \$50,000, or \$25,000,000..."
-[This would make the investment fund manager have the \$50,000 FI Bond plus 1% of the amount in their investment fund rather than 1% of the total assets]; or - iii) Amending section 4.18 (1) (a) to read: "0.25% of assets under management". - 3.
+- i) Amending section 4.23 (1) for the single loss limit to read: "1% of investment fund assets under management, as ... records, plus \$50,000, or \$25,000,000..."
+[This would make the investment fund manager have the \$50,000 FI Bond plus 1% of the amount in their investment fund rather than 1% of the total assets]; or - ii) Excluding the investment fund category for all ICPMs who use only independent, external service providers for the functions of custodian and fund accountant and keep them under the umbrella of section 4.22; or - iii) Amending section 4.23 (1) (a) to read: "0.25% of assets under management".
+[This is probably the least appealing because of the discrepancy between 4.22 (2) and 4.23 (1)]. - 4.
 Excess Working Capital levels.
 We applaud the CSA for raising the bar here and for being more explicit in their calculation methodology.
 We are leery of the impact of lessening competition and hurting entrepreneurship but with some tweaking this negative impact can be reduced to an acceptable minimum. - i) We do not think that registered Investment Counselor/Portfolio Managers who have small pooled funds on the side should be captured in the investment fund manager category.
-Those who use independent, external service providers for the functions of custodian and fund accountant and whose investment fund assets are below 25% of total assets should be measured the same way as an investment adviser, i.e. a minimum capital of \$25,000. - The calculation methodology wins points for clarity but by copying the ii) investment dealer model when investments dealers have significantly higher risks, is excessive.
+Those who use independent, external service providers for the functions of custodian and fund accountant and whose investment fund assets are below 25% of total assets should be measured the same way as an investment adviser, i.e. a minimum capital of \$25,000. - ii) The calculation methodology wins points for clarity but by copying the investment dealer model when investments dealers have significantly higher risks, is excessive.
 Investment dealers use their assets as collateral for loans as a normal part of their business.
 Investment counselors use liquidity for true working capital or for investments beyond their normal operations.
-We think investments in publicly traded stocks or bonds should have a simple 25% haircut for inclusion in the calculations (rather than the 50% haircut under IDA rules).
-Similarly, investments in investment counsel pooled funds which can be readily accessible for liquidity purposes should have a simple 25% haircut for inclusion in the calculations (rather than the 100% exclusion under IDA rules).
 Fund managers should be encouraged to invest in their own funds or in the same securities they purchase for their clients to align their interests further.
-Unlike in the investment dealer world, requirements for this cash would be rare, and with stocks, bonds and funds usually settling for cash in a few days, a 25% haircut should more than adequately cover market risk. - 4.
-Delivering financial information investment fund manager. - i) We were told at the Faskens meeting with the OSC that 4.24 (2) was an error and that there was no intention for a requirement of quarterly financial statements.
-We support this statement that this section should be excluded.
+Amendments that we recommend are as follows: